Information For Physicians

 A typical dose conversion may look like: 600mg tablets x 10 per day = 6000mg or 6g total daily dose

-1 scoop of Ketorena: 2100 mg or 2.1g x 3 = 6300mg or 6.3g total daily dose or 1 scoop 3 times per day.
+One dose of Ketorena = 2100 mg or 2.1g x 3 = 6300mg or 6.3g total daily dose or 1 dose of 3 capsules 3 times per day.

 Frequently Asked Questions